 View seen when visiting the famous Tower Bridge in London.
 UK

-View seen when visiting the famous Millennium Bridge in London.
-UK
+View seen when visiting the famous Millennium Bridge and a view of St. Paul's Cathedral in London, UK

-View seen when visiting the famous Millennium Bridge in London.
-UK
+View seen when visiting the famous Millennium Bridge and a view of St. Paul's Cathedral in London, UK

 For fans of modernist architecture, the Millennium Bridge is one that catches the eye, as it did mine.
 As my husband and I toured the Tate Modern, a view of this twisted structure presented itself to us via a vertical row of windows in the Tate.
-The juxtaposition of the modern bridge from within the old concrete walls of the gallery was too tempting to resist sneaking a photograph, and while I haven't looked at those images in a few years, the memory is firmly imprinted in my brain.
-This is a pedestrian bridge, colloquially anointed the "wobbly bridge" due to its initial shakiness upon opening in 2000, and has since been corrected.
-While there is no official tour of the bridge, there's no finer way to walk up to St. Paul's Cathedral.
+It was too tempting to resist sneaking a photograph of the juxtaposition of the modern bridge from within the old concrete walls of the gallery.
+While I haven't looked at those images in a few years, the memory is firmly imprinted in my brain.

 View seen when visiting the famous Ponte Vecchio bridge.
 Florence, Italy